JoeNatan30/sign_recognition_incremental/README.md

 The commands used for our experiment are available in the following shell script file (`SIMBig2023_Commands.sh`).
 Please note that the file contains a list of commands, but it should not be executed as a normal shell script, as it won't function properly in that context.

+Additionally, we have included three CSV files containing the lists of word orders used to test the methods:
+- incrementalList_V1.csv
+- incrementalList_V2.csv
+- incrementalList_V3.csv

 # Citation